-If you’re interested in learning more about the rich culture of ancient Hawaiians should make a day to visit the Big Island’s Pu’uhonua ‘O Hanaunau National Historical Park.
-The Historical Park covers 420 acres (1.7km2) of land surrounded by the white sand and blue waters of Honaunau Bay and Keone’ele Cove.
-The park itself is home to thousands of buildings, cultural artifacts, works of art and archeological sites that span over a period of more than 400 years.
-Self-guided tours, walking trails and daily ranger talks make it an excellent, and family friendly, place for a day-trip.
+Interested in learning more about the rich culture of ancient Hawaiians?
+If so, you should visit the Big Island’s Puuhonua O Hanaunau National Historical Park.
+White sand beaches and the blue waters of Honaunau Bay and Keone’ele Cove surround the park’s 420 acres.
+The park is home to buildings, cultural artifacts, works of art and archeological sites spanning 400 years.
+Making it an even more fascinating place to visit are the self-guided tours, walking trails and daily ranger talks.

-Pu’uhonua ‘O Hanaunau, or “Place of Refuge,” was a sacred place for ancient Hawaiians.
-Any individual who could make their way to Pu’uhonua and obtain absolution from a kahuna pule (priest), including kapu (sacred law) breakers, with be granted sanctuary from their pursuers—even if they had been sentenced to death.
-Surrounding the sanctuary is a tremendous “Great Wall.”
+Pu’uhonua ‘O Hanaunau or Place of Refuge was a sacred place for ancient Hawaiians.
+Any lawbreaker making their way here and then receiving absolution from a kahuna (priest) could find sanctuary here.
+This even included those who were given death sentences.
+Surrounding the sanctuary is a tremendous Great Wall.
 The L-shaped 965 foot long structure stands 12 feet tall and 18 feet wide.

-Not far from the sacred grounds of the sanctuary is a mile long trail that stretches along the coast, offering travelers a beautiful look at the Pacific Ocean, and leads to what remains of fishing and farming village named Ki’ilae Village.
-Ki’ilae was one of the few remaining villages where native Hawaiians practice traditional crafts and farming techniques, prior to European settlement on the islands.
-In the village visitors can see an array of traditionally-constructed homes, agricultural artifacts, animal pens and even salt vats.
+Not far from the sanctuary is a mile long trail that stretches along the coast.
+It offers travelers a beautiful look at the Pacific Ocean.
+At the end of the trail are the remains of Ki’ilae, a fishing and farming village.
+Ki’ilae is an example where Hawaiians practiced traditional crafts and farming techniques.
+In the village, visitors can see traditionally-constructed homes, agricultural artifacts, animal pens and even salt vats.